lf-energy/tac/process/review_cycle.md

 Projects should use the [Annual Review template]({% link process/annual_review_template.pptx %}) to structure their presentation.

-For projects doing thier annual review at the TAC, the presentation deck must be shared with the TAC no later than one week before the TAC meeting, along with a few bullet points of key things to share with the TAC.
-Projects will be alloted 15 minutes during the TAC meeting for thier annual review.
+For projects doing their annual review at the TAC, the presentation deck must be shared with the TAC no later than one week before the TAC meeting, along with a few bullet points of key things to share with the TAC.
+Projects will be allotted 15 minutes during the TAC meeting for their annual review.

 Projects may request to move to the next lifecycle stage as part of their annual review.
 To do so, the project should notify the TAC one week before the TAC meeting they are scheduled to present at, adding a comment on the annual review GitHub issue.
 For projects that conduct their annual review as part of a SIG meeting, after the annual review at the SIG meeting, please open a [TAC meeting agenda request](https://github.com/lf-energy/tac/issues/new?template=01-tac-agenda.yml) to request that the TAC review for moving to the next lifecycle stage; requests will be shared with the TAC during the next TAC meeting, and then after an open comment period of five business days, the TAC will vote via LFX Voting.